-To do this, you simply need to enter the value in the 'contingent orders' section.
-This section is optional: you can leave all fields in this section empty if you do not wish to attach a contingent order.
-If you tick the 'guaranteed stop' box, however, (which will make the order an instruction to open a limited risk bet) it is mandatory to include a contingent Stop distance (by definition, a limited risk bet has to have a Stop).
+To do this, you simply need to enter the value in the 'stop' field.
+This section is optional: you can leave the 'stop' and 'limit' fields empty if you do not wish to attach a contingent order.
+If you select 'guaranteed stop' from the 'stop' dropdown, however, (which will make the order an instruction to open a limited risk bet) it is mandatory to include a contingent Stop distance (by definition, a limited risk bet has to have a Stop).